Subscribe Login

 Reid also noted that the challenges facing small businesses will be further compounded by the pending seven per cent increase in electricity bills from the Jamaica Public Service Company (JPS).

-“Small and medium-sized enterprises will be hurt by the electricity seven per cent interest rate.
+“Small and medium-sized enterprises will be hurt by the electricity seven per cent increase.
 Electricity is one of the biggest inputs in operating a business.
 You’re going to need electricity for machinery, refrigerators, stoves, food, computers, and the list goes on.
 This seven per cent will have a great impact on the small and medium-sized enterprises,” he said.

 Customers are expected to see the electricity cost increase reflected in their December bills.
 The rise stems from higher generation costs after Hurricane Melissa disrupted the natural gas supply, forcing JPS to rely on more expensive fuel.
 The hurricane also reduced electricity sales by approximately 30 per cent, further driving up Fuel and Independent Power Producer (IPP) charges.